-P If a partnership has made a foreign exchange gain or loss, which is subject to CGT, each partner must include their share of the capital gain or capital loss on their own tax return.
+P If a partnership has made a foreign exchange gain or loss which is subject to CGT, each partner must include their share of the capital gain or capital loss on their own tax return.

-The left of the le which is subject to CGT, show the capital gain or capital loss at A Net capital gain item 18.
+If a trust has made a foreign exchange gain or loss which is subject to CGT, show the capital gain or capital loss at A Net capital gain item 18.